fusion-energy/neutronics-workshop/README.md

 Expected outputs from this task are also in the [presentation](https://slides.com/openmc_workshop/neutronics_workshop/#/16).

 OpenMC uses 'tallies' to measure parameters such as particle flux, absorption and other interactions, to obtain useful information from the simulation.
-Tallies can be recorded on the cells, surfaces or on a superimposed mesh.
+Tallies can be recorded on model cells, surfaces or on a superimposed mesh.
 In this task mesh tallies will be produced and visualized.
 The example script contains a simple hollow sphere geometry of a single material, a 14 MeV point source.

 - Try opening the example script ```coder 1_example_neutron_flux.py```and identify the mesh tally which measures neutron flux.